-Contents

-1. Foreword 3

-2. Introduction 4

-3. Executive Summary 5

-A Resilient Regional Economy

-4. Our Diverse Region 7

-5. Our Economy and Goals 9

-6. Opportunities & Challenges 10

-Our Priorities

-7. Our Theory of Change 12

-8. Priority Initiatives 13-16

-9. Call To Action

-Delivering Together 18

-9. Our Ask of Government 19

-10. .
+Contents Foreword Executive Summary 3.
+Introduction A Resilient Regional Economy Our Diverse Region Our Economy and Goals Opportunities & Challenges Our Priorities Our Theory of Change Priority Initiatives 13-16 Delivering Together Call To Action 18 9.
+Our Ask of the Governments 19 10.
 What Will Change?
-20

-Annex 1: Aready Delivering - Case Studies 23
+20 Annex 1: Already Delivering - Case Studies 23